 Delta, the southwestern tip of mainland BC, includes the communities of Ladner, Tsawwassen and North Delta.
 This diverse municipality has it all: an urban/multicultural vibe, deep historical roots, as well as agriculture, beaches and parks.
 It is home to one of Canada’s best breweries, Four Winds Brewing, past winner of both Brewery of the Year and Beer of the Year at the Canadian Brewing Awards.
 Delta is also where you will find the farm-based Barnside Brewing, which was founded by neighbouring farmers who collectively grow their own barley and hops, while using additional ingredients from other local farmers.
 You will also find a wide range of local craft beer options at the One20 Pub and Mario’s Kitchen.

 Surrey is BC’s second largest city and its fastest growing, set to outpace Vancouver before too long.
 It offers something for everyone, including parks, performing arts, shopping, sports and, of course, craft beer.
 Its beer scene is anchored by Central City Brewers & Distillers, a spectacular showcase brewery that grew out of a small brewpub that achieved awards on the national and international stage.
 Also check out Russell Brewing, which has been a leader of the craft beer movement in BC since 1995 and now has a tasting room!
 Newly opened in the fall of 2022 s Tap & Barrel South Surrey with 30 BC Craft beer taps.

-White Rock, next to South Surrey is a popular, beachfront community with a burgeoning craft beer scene that was kicked off several years ago by two school teachers who opened White Rock Beach Brewing and continue to to brew delicious, approachable beers.
+White Rock, next to South Surrey is a popular, beachfront community with a burgeoning craft beer scene that was kicked off several years ago by two school teachers who opened White Rock Beach Beer and continue to to brew delicious, approachable beers.
 Dog lovers should definitely check out 3 Dogs Brewing, founded by a local family who pour all of their passion into the beer.
 Also check out 3 Dogs’ “sister” location, The Beer Shack, located in their previous location.
 And third on the scene is Galaxie Craft Brewhouse.
 Based in an old 1950s BC Tel building and located just steps from West Beach, Galaxie is serving up classic North American style brews with a space theme.

 Explore all that these neighbours have to offer: history, culture, activities, and, of course, a passion for craft beer.